Seth Moulton

-Seth Wilbur Moulton (born October 24, 1978) is an American politician and prior service Marine Corps officer who has been the U.S. representative for Massachusetts's 6th congressional district since 2015.
+Seth Wilbur Moulton (born October 24, 1978) is an American politician and Marine Corps combat veteran who has been the U.S. representative for Massachusetts's 6th congressional district since 2015.
 A member of the Democratic Party, his district includes many of Boston's northern suburbs, such as Andover, Marblehead, Peabody, and his hometown of Salem.

-After graduating from Harvard College in 2001 with a Bachelor of Science in physics, Moulton joined the United States Marine Corps.
+After graduating from Harvard College in 2001 with a bachelor of science in physics, Moulton joined the United States Marine Corps.
 He served four tours in Iraq and then earned his master's degrees in business and public administration in a dual program at Harvard.
 He entered politics in 2014, when he was elected to represent Massachusetts's 6th congressional district.

+In November 2018, Moulton spearheaded an effort to oust Nancy Pelosi as House Democratic leader.
+Despite Moulton's efforts, Pelosi easily won the Democratic nomination for Speaker of the House on November 28, 2018, by a 203-to-32 vote of the Democratic caucus.

-On April 22, 2019, Moulton announced himself a Democratic Party candidate for U.S. president in the 2020 election.
-Moulton campaigned across Iowa, New Hampshire, and South Carolina during spring of 2019.
-Moulton's presidential campaign failed to garner support and Moulton did not qualify for the 2020 Democratic Party presidential debates.
-Moulton subsequently withdrew from the presidential race on August 23, 2019.
+On April 22, 2019, Moulton announced he would pursue the Democratic nomination for president in the 2020 election.
+Moulton campaigned across Iowa, New Hampshire, and South Carolina during early 2019.
+Moulton's presidential campaign failed to garner support and he did not qualify for the primary debates.
+Moulton withdrew from the presidential race on August 23, 2019.

-On October 15, 2025, Moulton announced his decision to challenge incumbent U.S. senator Ed Markey in the Democratic primary for the United States Senate in 2026.
+On October 15, 2025, Moulton announced his candidacy in the 2026 U.S. Senate election in Massachusetts, challenging incumbent Ed Markey in the Democratic primary.
+Moulton lost to Markey on September 1, 2026.

 Early life, education, and commission

-Moulton was born on October 24, 1978, in Salem, Massachusetts, to Lynn Alice (née Meader), a secretary, and Wilbur Thomas Moulton, Jr., a real estate attorney.
+Moulton was born on October 24, 1978, in Salem, Massachusetts, to Lynn Alice (née Meader), a secretary, and Wilbur Thomas Moulton, Jr., a real-estate attorney.
 He has two younger siblings, Eliza and Cyrus, and grew up in Marblehead, Massachusetts.
-He graduated from Phillips Academy in 1997, and attended Harvard College, where he earned a bachelor's degree in physics in 2001.
+He graduated from Phillips Academy in 1997, and attended Harvard College, where he earned a bachelor of science in physics in 2001.
 He gave the Undergraduate English Oration at his commencement, focusing on the importance of service.

 Moulton joined the Marine Corps after graduation, a few months before the September 11 attacks.
 He attended the Officer Candidate School in Quantico, Virginia, and graduated in 2002 with the rank of second lieutenant.
-After he left the Marines Corps in 2008, Moulton attended a dual-degree program at the Harvard Business School and the Harvard Kennedy School, earning master's degrees in business and public policy in 2011.
+After he left the Marine Corps in 2008, Moulton attended a dual-degree program at the Harvard Business School and the Harvard Kennedy School, earning master's degrees in business and public policy in 2011.
 While a graduate student at Harvard, Moulton was a resident tutor in Quincy House.